What Is Corporate Communications? Careers and Skills

 4. Research and critical thinking

 Depending on your exact role within an organization and the types of communication that you are expected to create, you may find yourself spending a lot of time searching for resources that can inform your content.
-The ability to conduct research and—more importantly—evaluate your resources critically, is an essential part of many communications roles.
+The ability to conduct research and—more importantly—evaluate your resources critically is an essential part of many communications roles.

 5. Technical skills

-Starting a Career in Corporate Communications
+Starting a career in corporate communications

-Those looking to break into many entry-level communications positions at most companies can typically do so by earning a bachelor’s degree in communications, marketing, or a related field.
+Those looking to break into many entry-level communications positions can typically do so by earning a bachelor’s degree in communications, marketing, or a related field.
 However, in order to qualify for more competitive managerial and senior-level positions, candidates must be capable of demonstrating a certain level of skill and expertise beyond what an undergraduate degree typically signifies.